jezevec10/jstris-guide/README.md

 # Jstris guide

-The guide is available in the Markdown format in the file called `guide.md`
+The guide is available in the Markdown format in the file called `guide.md` and can be localized.
+The usermode guide is in file `usermode.md`.
+Usermodes are not finalized and therefore no translations are needed for this file.

 ## Contribution